Building a chicken coop may seem so simple at first.

 For rainy climates, go with a tin roof because it overlaps with fewer seams than other building materials.

 Consider adding a layer of plywood beneath the tin to prevent excess moisture from dripping down on your hens, though this is optional.

-Make sure you have long eaves for the sides of the building and a way for the water to disperse away from the coop without causing flooding in the coop area.
+Just make sure you have long eaves for the sides of the building and a way for the water to disperse away without causing flooding in the coop area.